keeperofthenecklace/movieDB/README.md

 ``` ruby
 http://www.imdb.com/title/tt0369610/
 ```
-0369610 is the IMDB id movieDB uses to fetch data.
+0369610 is the id movieDB uses to fetch data from IMDb.

-Below are some IMDb example we will be using in this tutorial.
+Below, we've collect 3 ids which we use as examples.

 * Ant Man - 0369610
 * Jurassic World - 079380